Pjotor87/get-some-rest/README.md

 # get-some-rest
-An exploratory of the Django rest framework
+An exploratory of the Django rest framework.
+Also the latest Angular with Cypress.io

 Heroku -> https://get-some-rest.herokuapp.com/